-All information necessary to submit an application will be contained in the grant solicitation and will be consistent with these guidelines.
-The grant solicitation will include solicitation objectives, eligibility requirements, schedule, scoring criteria, application forms, and other required templates, along with the terms and conditions that will be included in agreements for all awarded projects.
+Information necessary to submit an application shall be provided in the grant solicitation and shall be consistent with these Guidelines.
+The grant solicitation shall include solicitation objectives, eligibility requirements, schedule, scoring criteria, application forms, and other required templates, along with the terms and conditions included in agreements for all awarded projects.

-Energy Commission staff will hold a pre-application workshop to review the solicitation with potential applicants.
-Workshop attendance can be in person or via remote access.
+Energy Commission staff shall hold a pre-application workshop reviewing the solicitation process with potential applicants.
+Workshop attendance may be in person or via remote access.
 Participation is optional but strongly encouraged.
-The workshop will provide an opportunity for potential applicants to ask questions on the solicitation and the application process.
-Following the workshop, Energy Commission staff will provide an opportunity for interested parties to submit written questions about the solicitation.
-The staff's responses to all questions will be posted on the Energy Commission's website as indicated in the solicitation.
-Any revisions, corrections, and clarifications on the solicitation will also be posted on the Energy Commission website and announced through the appropriate listserv(s).
-An estimation of the grant solicitation schedule and project timeline is shown in Table 2.
-Exact dates will be stated in the solicitation.
+The workshop shall provide an opportunity for potential applicants to ask questions on the solicitation and the application process.
+Following the workshop, Energy Commission staff shall provide an opportunity for interested parties to submit written questions about the solicitation.
+A response to all questions shall be posted on the Energy Commission's website as indicated in the solicitation.
+Any revisions, corrections, and clarifications on the solicitation shall also be posted on the Energy Commission website and announced through the appropriate listserv(s).
+An estimation of the grant solicitation schedule and project timeline is shown in Table 3.
+Exact dates shall be noted in the solicitation.

-Table 2: Estimated Solicitation and Project Timeline
+Table 2: Estimated Solicitation and Project Timeline for Initial Funding Cycle